Early Life and Education of Demi Lovato: A Complete Timeline

 Discover the defining moments in the early life of Demi Lovato.
 From birth to education, explore key events.

-Demi Lovato is an American singer, songwriter, and actress who began her career on Barney & Friends.
-She gained wider recognition through her role as Mitchie Torres in Disney's Camp Rock films.
-Her debut single, "This Is Me," a duet with Joe Jonas from the Camp Rock soundtrack, reached number nine on the Billboard Hot 100, marking the beginning of her successful career in music and entertainment.
+Demi Lovato is an American singer, songwriter, and actress.
+She began her career on Barney & Friends before gaining wider recognition on the Disney Channel, particularly for her role as Mitchie Torres in the Camp Rock movies.
+Her debut single, "This Is Me," featuring Joe Jonas, achieved significant success, reaching number nine on the Billboard Hot 100.

 January 2010: Public-service announcement for Voto Latino

-In January 2010, Demi Lovato was featured in a public-service announcement for Voto Latino, promoting the organization's "Be Counted" campaign in anticipation of the 2010 United States Census.
+In January 2010, Demi Lovato was featured in a public-service announcement for Voto Latino to promote the organization's "Be Counted" campaign ahead of the 2010 United States census.

 In October 2010, Demi Lovato served as spokesperson for the anti-bullying organization PACER and appeared on America's Next Top Model to speak out against bullying.